The Hidden Case of Ewan Forbes: Background and production

 After Playdon co-founded the Parliamentary Forum on Gender Identity in 1994, her ongoing human rights work included assisting in a legal case in 1996 regarding trans rights.
 The issue of primogeniture was a primary component and issue in the case and a lawyer working alongside her on the case pointed out that until that subject was laid out clearly in the courts, such cases involving trans rights and inheritance would continue, prompting her to begin looking into past legal decisions.
 She had been aware that it was once common for trans individuals to transition and have their birth certificate changed to allow for inheritance, but that ended abruptly in 1970.
-It was through this investigation that Playdon became aware of Ewan Forbes and his legal history and subsequent cases to his that altered British law significantly for the trans community.
+It was through this investigation that Playdon became aware of Ewan Forbes and his legal history and subsequent cases that altered British law significantly for the trans community.

 Playdon found multiple difficulties in uncovering information regarding the Forbes trial, as details had been covered up by the Scottish government for five decades.
 A request to the Home Office in 1996 went unanswered and employing the help of a member of Parliament only had them receive two answers from the Lord Advocate.
 First, he told them that no such case ever occurred and then, after insistence on the subject, told Playdon that it "would not be appropriate for me to… disclose the details".
 Filing a complaint in 1998 to then Home Secretary Michael Howard, she was finally given the ability to view the legal documents from Forbes's trial.
 After the Succession to the Crown Act 2013 failed to fix the issue among hereditary peers and trans cases regarding inheritance continued, Playdon decided to continue her research on the legal history and compile a book on the subject.